+I have had a sore throat and fever for several days.
 I've been throwing up or have diarrhea for more than two days.

-I've had the sniffles for more than a week, and they aren't getting better.
+I've had a cough for more than a week, and it isn't getting better.